CitrineInformatics/citrine-python/docs/source/workflows/index.rst

    predictor.active = False
    project.predictors.update(predictor)

-Modules that are not `active` cannot be used in workflows and will not show up in search.
+Modules that are not `active` cannot be used in workflows and will not show up when listing.

 Design workflows
 ----------------